brice/seven-adventure/Week1/README.md

 Let's start with the first Language : Ruby

+For information, i found a interesting taht wrote about this book : http://nickknowlson.com/projects/seven-languages-in-seven-weeks/

 ### Day 1 : Finding a nanny

 (Around one hour to read an make the exercices)